FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 In such a scenario, the default order that results were found from the database is used.

 To consistently preserve the same sorting order, it is recommended to use `_id` as the second field of sorting order.
-Such case, if `color` field has an equivalent value, it uses `_id` field to sort them, allowing consistent output.
+Such case, if the `color` field has an equivalent value, it uses the `_id` field to sort them, allowing consistent output.
-The uniqueness property of `_id` field makes the sorting output consistent.
+The uniqueness property of the `_id` field makes the sorting output consistent.

 ```js
 db.outfits.find().sort({ color: 1, _id: 1 })